Skip to main content

 Chairs: Simone Sebastiani and Farah Khasawneh

-• Onco-vascular resection and reconstruction in complex abdominopelvic cancers: a systematic review - N Alford (Southampton)
+• Onco-vascular resection and reconstruction in complex abdominopelvic cancers: a systematic review - N Alford presenting on behalf of E Craddock (Southampton)

 • Abdominal fat ratio (AFR) as a risk factor for complications in robotic colorectal surgery - R Callan (Northampton)